 - They may be peeing in drips and drops and the urine may even be pink-tinged and stronger smelling than usual.
 Often, they will be peeing a lot more than they normally would and will drink more water to compensate for this.

 - One frequent problem we find is that cats will start to mess around the house.
 Cats who have been litter-trained for years will suddenly urinate beside their tray, in a bed, or perhaps in the family bathtub.
+This is one of the most common cat behavior problems.
+However, by finding the root cause and proper management, most cats will stop this behavior.

 - Cats tend to be quite uncomfortable and may even vocalize or howl when passing urine.
-In an attempt to ease their discomfort, some will over-groom their hind end and owners may notice bald patches or reddened skin near the genital area.
+In an attempt to ease their discomfort, some will over-groom their hind end, and owners may notice bald patches or reddened skin near the genital area.

 - Though some cats are not overly affected by their crystals, others may be quite out of sorts and it is not unheard of for a cat to become withdrawn, lose their appetite and spend more time away from people.